dabramovitch/condensed-metaphysics/_posts/2021-07-18-Fascinations-Forgotten.md

 ---

 Tonight I texted with an old friend who, hearing I was headed to grad school, asked me if I was still interested in volcanoes.
-Not the same old friend I had excitedly texted, in a fit of college-major-reservation-induced soul searching, after learning that "volcanologist" was an extant career, who told me she'd study bulldozers (or was it dump trucks?) if I dropped chem E for volcanoes, but reneged to CS for, she said, the money.
+Not the same old friend I had excitedly texted, in a fit of college-major-reservation-induced soul searching, after learning that "volcanologist" was an extant career.
+She told me she'd study bulldozers (or was it dump trucks?) if I dropped chem E for volcanoes, but reneged to CS for, she said, the money.
 I haven't spoken to her in a few years.

 I did, however, drop chemical engineering.